 When initially creating an Entry, you can leave this blank to default yourself as the owner (i.e., creator) or enter someone's email address and click Lookup to assign them as the owner.
 You can update an Entry's owner at any time in the future, if the need ever arises.

-This option is only available to Community and Super Admins.
+This option is available to Community Admins and Super Admins only.

 |Custom Thumbnail Image||Click Select Image to upload a custom thumbnail image for this Library Entry.

 Your selected image will display as the default thumbnail for this Library Entry in the list, row, and card views; it will not represent the individual files in multi-file Entries.
 Refer to Thumbnail notes, below.

 - The recommended size for .JPG files is at least 1200px x 600px; non-JPG image files will be converted to JPG.

 - If your Library Entry is not assigned a custom thumbnail or if a custom thumbnail is removed, the default thumbnail of the specified file type displays.